daytonaio/content/articles/20240910_Daytona_Project_Config.md

 Devcontainer path: .devcontainer/devcontainer.json
 ```

-This output provides a structured view of the Project Config, showing key details
+This result provides a structured view of the Project Config, showing important details
 such as the repository URL, build configuration, and the path to the development
 container configuration.

 ---

-## Updating or Deleting Project Configs
+## Updating or Removing Project Configs

 ### Updating a Project Config

-If you need to change settings within an existing Project Config, Daytona makes it
+If you need to change settings within an before active Project Config, Daytona makes it
 easy.
 Simply run:

 ```bash
 daytona project-config update
 ```

-You'll be prompted to select the Project Config you want to update and then modify
+You'll be asked to choose the Project Config you want to remake and then change
 any of the settings, such as changing the repository URL or adding new environment
 variables.

 ### Deleting a Project Config

-If a configuration is no longer needed, you can remove it using the following
+If a configuration is no longer needed, you can delete it using the following
 command:

 ```bash